Backlink analysis is one of the most effective ways to stay on top of your competitors and build a winning backlink strategy.

-These links can result in manual penalties or rankings decreases, so it’s a good idea to check for them during your backlink analysis.
+These backlinks can result in manual penalties or rankings decreases, so it’s a good idea to check for them during your backlink analysis.

 No one signal tells you that a link is spammy.
 But there are some tell-tale signs you can use to identify toxic backlinks.

-Anchor Text - Link spam will often have anchor text that doesn't relate to your website.
-Therefore, the anchor text report is a good way to find suspicious links.
+Link spam will often have anchor text that doesn't relate to your website.
+This makes the anchor text report a good way to find suspicious links.

-To dive a little deeper on anchor text - The signs to look for are similar to those you look for when trying to find suspicious domain names.
+To dive a little deeper into anchor text, the signs to look for are similar to those you look for when trying to find suspicious domain names.

 Look out for anchor text that is:

-Once you’ve identified links you think are spammy, you need to check out the pages to confirm that is the case.
+Once you’ve identified links that you think are spammy, you need to check out the pages to confirm that this is the case.